How subscriptions conquered our world (and why we let them)

 I’d argue that it’s the very limiting and disempowering effects of the subscription model that seduce consumers — and keep them happy.

 Subscriptions, take the wheel.

 Maybe consumers value the freedom of choice, but a joy of the subscription model is that you don’t do the choosing.
 It’s a luxury to receive hand-picked products and services — which arrive on our doorstep or on our screen — which we experience as gifts and favors — and to not put in the effort of the search.
 We don’t care about sacrificing control or discovery as long as someone else is making the decisions for once.
 Which leads to a characterization of our time that hasn’t come up yet.
-The Age of Information.
+The Information Age.
 In a time of information overload, we suffer from decision fatigue, or what others might call “analysis paralysis.”
-The New York Times reports:

 “The more choices you make throughout the day, the harder each one becomes for your brain, and eventually it looks for shortcuts.” — The New York Times